AgustinSRG/pmv-site/content/en/docs/Tutorials/01-setting-up-everything.md

 ### Change password

-Click in the **Change password** in order to change your password.
+Click in the **Change password** option in order to change your password.
 This is the password you use to unlock the vault.

 In order to change it, you must also provide your current password.